-Once a debt has been assigned to an Enforcement Agent (EA) you will need to discuss the debt with them directly.
-If you contact the council and your debt is with Enforcement Agents, in most circumstances you will be told to contact the EA company directly.
+Once a debt has been assigned to an Enforcement Agent (EA) you will need to discuss your debt with them.
+If you try to speak to the council about it, you'll be redirected back to the EA company, in most cases.

-An EA can visit your home and has a right to peaceful entry to your home.
+An EA can visit your home and has a right to peaceful entry.
 They cannot force entry unless they have a signed Control of Goods Agreement.
 They have the power to remove certain goods to clear the debt, if you are not able to pay in full.
-If you are a tenant the EAs cannot remove goods belonging to your landlord, but proof of ownership will need to be supplied.
+If you are a tenant EAs cannot remove goods belonging to your landlord, but proof of ownership will need to be supplied.

 We may consider taking the debt back from the EA if we have evidence that you are vulnerable.
 Information on vulnerability can be found in the Council Tax Collection and Recovery Policy statement.